Deploying XenForo to Compute Engine

 - Upload and deploy XenForo

-This tutorial uses billable components of Google Cloud Platform, including
+This tutorial uses billable components of Google Cloud, including

 - Google Compute Network Bandwidth

 Use the Pricing Calculator to generate a cost estimate based on your projected usage.
-Depending on the scale of your XenForo website, you might be eligible for Google Cloud Platform Free Tier.
-Costs listed above DO NOT include the license fee for purchasing XenForo.
+Depending on the scale of your XenForo website, you might be eligible for Google Cloud Free Tier.
+Costs listed above do not include the license fee for purchasing XenForo.

 Before you begin

-- Create or select a project from Google Cloud Console.
-If you have never used Google Cloud Platform before, sign up or log in with your existing Google account, then follow the on-screen instructions to start using Google Cloud Platform.
+- Create or select a project from Cloud Console.
+If you have never used Google Cloud before, sign up or log in with your existing Google account, then follow the on-screen instructions to start using Google Cloud.

 - Enable billing for your account.